yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 - (1) *Client App* presents an authorization request to *Initial Authorization Server*, indicating app2app flow using new scope value **app2app**.
 - (2) *Initial Authorization Server* returns an authorization request for Downstream Authorization Server, including Client App's redirect_uri as **native_callback_uri**.
-- (3) *Client App* detects if the returned authorization request url is owned by an app on the device and if so proceeds to the next step.
-Otherwise it loops through Downstream Authorization Servers, calling their authorization endpoints and processing their HTTP 3xx redirect responses, until a url owned by an app on the device is reached.
+- (3) *Client App* checks if the returned authorization request url is claimed by an app on the device and if so proceeds to the next step.
+Otherwise it loops through Downstream Authorization Servers, calling their authorization endpoints and processing their HTTP 3xx redirect responses, until a url claimed by an app on the device is reached.
-- (4) *Client App* natively invokes User-Authenticating App.
+- (4) *Client App* natively invokes *User-Authenticating App*.
 - (5) *User-Authenticating App* authenticates user and authorizes the request.
 - (6) *User-Authenticating App* natively invokes **native_callback_uri** (overriding the request's redirect_uri), and provides it the redirect_uri as a parameter.
-- (7) *Client App* loops through Authorization Servers in reverse order, starting from the redirect_uri it received from the User-Authenticating App.
-It uses HTTP to call the first redirect_uri and any subsequent uri obtained as 3xx redirect directive, until it obtains a location header indicating its own redirect_uri.
+- (7) *Client App* loops through Authorization Servers in reverse order, starting from the redirect_uri it received from the *User-Authenticating App*.
+It calls the first redirect_uri and any subsequent uri obtained as 3xx redirect directive, until it obtains a location header indicating its own redirect_uri.
 - (8) *Client App* exchanges code for tokens and the flow is complete.

 ## New Parameters and Values {#parameters}